raymyers/ratpack-plugin/README.md

 Ratpack is inspired by the excellent [Sinatra](http://www.sinatrarb.com/) framework for Ruby, and aims to make Groovy web development more classy.

-This project is the Ratpack Gradle Plugin.
-It depends on [Ratpack Core](http://github.com/tlberglund/ratpack-core), which contains all of the actual framework code.
-The Gradle plugin makes it easy to apply all of the Ratpack build and development functionality to a Ratpack project with a few lines of Gradle configuration.
-For an example of this, see the [Ratpack Project Template](http://github.com/tlberglund/ratpack-template).
+This project is the Ratpack Project Template.
+If you want to start a new Ratpack application, you are in the right place.
+You can fork this repo, clone it, or just [download the files](https://github.com/tlberglund/ratpack-template/zipball/master).
+And use them directly.
+(When you are starting your own Ratpack application, you may not want to maintain a version history with this template starter project.)

-Ratpack is implemented as a Gradle plugin.
-Every Ratpack project is also a Gradle build.
-This is a fundamental design decision of the framework (and a good one!), not a limitation in the present implementation.
+## A Ratpack Project is a Gradle Build

-## Using the Ratpack Gradle Plugin
+All Ratpack applications are built with Gradle.
+If you don't have Gradle installed, don't worry.
+Just run the `gradlew` command, and Gradle will be downloaded and cached for you.
 To turn your build into a Ratpack project, apply the plugin as follows:

 ```